Airflow Configuration

 Additional environment variables

-Use tdp-airflow.extraEnv to reference Secrets or inject other variables (for example LDAP password):
+Use tdp-airflow.extraEnv to reference Secrets or inject other variables (for example, the LDAP password):

 tdp-airflow: